Chapter 3

 Choosing Your Designated Agent

+The observations you recorded in "Insight into People" now converge into one decision: who do you entrust these matters to?
 Who is the person you trust most?
 When you can no longer make decisions for yourself, who do you want to speak on your behalf?

 A designated decision-maker isn't predetermined by birth — it's your active choice.
 This person could be your spouse, child, close friend, or even a professional institution.